The St Dominic’s Priory College Community looks forward to welcoming you to its Fete & Auction on Sunday 30 October.

 For Public Transportation information, visit: Adelaide Metro Journey Planner

 Due to the ongoing redevelopment of the Adams Mayo Middle School Precinct, the Fete will be held on a smaller footprint of the St Dominic’s campus.
-Please check back closer to the date for an updated map detailing the location of amenities and entertainment schedule.
+For the 2022 Fete Map and Entertainment Schedule, click below.

 St Dominic’s Priory College is grateful for the generous support of the community.